Swimrun: History

 The first swimrun race was the Swedish Ö till ö (stylized as ÖtillÖ), a 75 km course across 26 islands.
 In 2002, Anders Malm, the owner of Utö Värdshus (the finish line hotel of ÖtillÖ), his friend Janne Lindberg and some of his staff (the Andersson brothers) had a late night in the bar.
 They challenged each other – "Last team of two to Sandhamn pays for hotel, dinner and drinks".
 Two teams of two started the next morning with the only rule being that they had to pass the three different restaurants on the islands between the start and the finish.
 The last team at the restaurant had to drink and pay what the team ahead of them had ordered for them.
 It took them more than 24 hours and they were too tired to party on arrival.
 They tried again the year after with the same result.
 They're referred to as Original 4.

 In 2006, Michael Lemmel and Mats Skott were asked if they could make a commercial race out of their crazy challenge.
 The first couple of years only 11 teams started and only two teams managed to finish within the time limits.
 They were: Petri Forsman, Ville Niemelä and Johan Hasselmark, Martin Sahlen ref).
 Then something happened and the teams learned that the only way to race is by not stopping, with constant movement.
 Unlike the original course set by the creators, Utö became the finish line while Sandhamn became the start.
 The race became known as ÖtillÖ (Island to island), Today the race is internationally recognized as the Swimrun World Championship for ÖtillÖ and has been ranked by CNN as one of the toughest races in the World.
 It was also later mentioned by one article as one of the toughest 1-day endurance races in the world, and is currently the standard when it comes to rules and style of racing.

-In 2011 the style of racing picked up the name "Swimrun", given by Erika Rosenbaum, one of the ÖtillÖ Swimrun World Championship podium finishers.
+In 2011 the style of racing picked up the name "swimrun", given by Erika Rosenbaum, one of the ÖtillÖ Swimrun World Championship podium finishers.
+Sometimes stylized as "SwimRun", most common usage is "swimrun" or "Swimrun".

 In 2012 was the race with more than nine (3man/3woman/3mix) finisher teams and the years of the consolidation of the race ref.